joanms/riddle-game/README.md

 - The riddles are from the [Riddle Solution Answer Database](https://riddle.solutions/).

 ### Media
+- The background texture in the header is from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/maze-black/).
-- The background image is a free stock image from [Pixabay](https://pixabay.com/).
+- The main background image is a free stock image from [Pixabay](https://pixabay.com/).

 ### Acknowledgements